Stochastic Treatment Choice with Empirical Welfare Updating: Numerical simulations

 We present the corresponding estimates of the parameters of the posterior distribution immediately below.

-The mean direction of the posterior distribution does not align with the oracle assignment rule, but does dictate that all individuals are assigned to the experimental group (as they are under the oracle assignment rule).
-The value of the concentration parameter is also relatively large, as compared to its value in the previous experiments.
+We find that $\mu^{*}$ does not align with the oracle assignment rule, but does dictate that all individuals are assigned treatment (as they are under the oracle assignment rule); $\kappa^{*}$ is also relatively large, as compared to its value in the previous experiments.

 So as to make the assignment problem harder -- at least, what we understand to be harder -- we propose Experiments 9 and 10.
 These experiments follow Experiments 7 and 8 in how individual characteristics are generated, but differ slightly in how they generate the outcome.
-While Experiments 9 and 10 broadly follow Experiments 7 and 8 with respect to how the outcome is generated, they shift the process for the potential outcomes and, thereby, the oracle assignment rule.
+Whilst Experiments 9 and 10 broadly follow Experiments 7 and 8 with respect to how the outcome is generated, they shift the process for the potential outcomes and, thereby, the oracle assignment rule.
 Specifically, in Experiments 9 and 10, we assume that

 such that the oracle policy is

 The effect of this change is to maintain the slope of the oracle assignment rule (i.e., the contribution of pre-programme earnings relative to years of education) but to alter the intercept.
 In other words, to narrow the difference in baseline average outcomes between the experimental and control groups.
 In this regard, Experiments 9 and 10 are similar in intent to Experiment 4.